The Slow Hare Wins the Race

 I wrote this reflection a few years ago after being asked if I feel it is OK to mix modalities.
 I thought I would share it here in case it may be of interest or of help to other manual therapists grappling with similar quandaries.
 To answer that question for myself, I had to go back to the beginning of my journey into this field.

-Initially what drew me into the world of massage and bodywork were to 1. be in a position where my job was to help people….in those early ignorant days I even probably believed I would become a healer instead of a healing assistant.
+Initially what drew me into the world of massage and bodywork was to 1. be in a position where my job was to help people.
 My second reason was to have a job that was portable – though this can be true I laugh out loud at my naivety for how unhappy I would be as a traveling massage therapist, not getting to build decade long relationships with my extended massage client family.
 But whatever, to be honest, in my twenties I prioritized being able to go anywhere in the world and find work – everyone has bodies and all bodies need care after all.

 The third reason….I wanted to go into social work but knew I wouldn’t be emotionally suited for this life.
 I wouldn’t be able to leave my work at work.
 But I knew I still wanted to be in a place where I could be of service to other humans.
 OK, this third reason….I had NO idea that the physical body was such a portal into the inner realms…this hadn’t occurred to me.
-People end up telling me intimate, challenging sometime traumatic events they’ve had to journey through.
+People end up telling me intimate, challenging, sometimes traumatic events they’ve had to journey through.
 Wow!!
-I did take that home for a spell….then I realized that if I follow them into the despair they are experiencing I’m not as well suited to give them a steady hand to be one of their assistants in bringing them back to their bodies.
-To the present moment.
+I did take that home for a spell….then I realized that if I follow them into the despair they are experiencing I’m not as well suited to give them a steady hand to help assist them back into their bodies; into the present moment.
 So I learned to simply hold space as cleanly and compassionately as possible.
-I am not responsible to give advice – only to be a witness and space holder.
+It is not my role to give advice – only to be a compassionate witness and a space holder.
 I feel extremely honored, humbled and blessed to be trusted enough with the hard stuff.

 OK, but I sat down to wade through my thoughts and feelings for the zillionth time on the inner world of my work.
 During a homework assignment whilst in massage school (get a Tx in a modality you know nothing about) I fell deeply in love with the world of Thai bodywork.
 It opened so many doors, I learned so much about my body, I felt multidimensional – I felt like I could take on the whole world!
 I want to share this!!
 So began that lifelong passion and journey now into it’s 18th year as I write this.